futuredialchallenge/2024-RAG/Track1/Readme.md

 # Track1: Information retrieval based on knowledge bases and dialog context
 In a RAG-based dialog system, the system needs to retrieval from knowledge base to get relevant knowledge.
-Given a mix of labeled and unlabeled dialog transcripts, Track 1 examines the task of training information retrieval models to retrieve knowledge from the knowledge base for each dialog, which will be needed in training dialog systems in Track 2.
+Track 1 examines the task of training information retrieval models to retrieve knowledge from the knowledge base for each dialog, which will be needed in training dialog systems in Track 2.

 # Evaluation
 Given a dialog in testing, the trained information retrieval model is used to retrieve the knowledge pieces.
 We will evaluate and rank the submitted models by the retrieval model performance on test set.
 The evaluation metrics are Recall@1, Recall@5, and Recall@20.